saxena/saxena.github.io/index.md

 # Energy Efficiency at the SoC Level
 - Coordinating Low-Power Modes across Processors in a SoC
-- Achiving Low-Power Modes for shared System Resources like System Buses, Clocks and Power Supplies
+- Achieving Low-Power Modes for shared System Resources like System Buses, Clocks and Power Supplies

 # Energy Efficiency for Multi-processors